-Members are invited to send editorial contributions, articles, and news releases to Eunice Murphy, editor.
+Members are invited to send blog or editorial contributions, articles, and news releases to Eunice Murphy, editor.

 |Spring 2018 – Legislative Day, National Library Week, FKL Life Membership, Newest Board Members: Betty Boles Ellison and Jim Weise, Annual Meeting Summary.|